LXShades/comp230-cpd/README.md

 Tomorrow morning I'll ask everyone, individually, why they didn't come in yesterday.
 I will also ask them how they feel about the game.
 The specific questions need to be layed out while I have breakfast tomorrow.
 My only agenda is: let's **enjoy making this game**.
 And don't get used to me telling you what to do.
 Make what you want to make.

-I will everyone how they feel about their role, contribution, and the game.
+I will ask everyone how they feel about their role, contribution, and the game.
 Then, I'll make a decision about what I would want to do.

+## Week Seven (5th November)
+Do do do, this week convincing the team to change game and managing fears of confrontation.

 # Notes
 ### Dispositional domain: